deathsave/grand-prix/docs/RULES.md

 ### End of Ball Bonus

-- Music "The Beautiful People" in time with Chimebox
 - Pulses chimebox in time with music equal to lit letters, turning them off with each group (throwback) and is followed by "There's no time to discriminate